 A. Make sure you have the correct focus setting:

 B. For still images, pushing the shutter button halfway will set the camera’s auto focus.
 Focus squares will appear on the LCD to indicate what subject the camera is focusing on.
 Green squares indicate the camera has found a subject to focus on.
 Red square indicates the camera could not find a subject to focus on.

 C. For videos, the video start/stop button does not have a halfway point.
 Pushing the video button will set the camera’s focus and begin recording.
-You may turn on the Continuous AF Video setting, so the camera will continuously check and adjust focus while recording videos.
+The Auto focus setting only applies to pictures and not to video.
+You may turn on the Continuous AF Video setting, so the camera will check and adjust focus while recording videos very few seconds.
 This setting is better used for close-up videos where you know that the shooting distance throughout the video clip will change.
-Shooting video beyond 3ft (90cm) with Continuous AF enabled may be annoying as the camera constantly refocuses when it doesn’t need to.
+Shooting video beyond 3ft (90cm) with Continuous AF enabled may be disruptive as the camera constantly refocuses when it doesn’t need to.

-D. For subjects beyond 3ft (90cm) shooting distance, set the camera to Infinity focus setting.
+D. When taking pictures beyond 3ft (90cm) shooting distance, set the camera to Infinity focus setting.
 This locks the auto focus to infinity and objects beyond 3ft (90cm) will be in focus.
 This setting is also ideal when shooting larger moving subjects, like sharks and mantas.